lzqsd/VirtualObjectInsertion/README.md

 # Data
 Please download the data from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.ziphttp://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.zip).
 It includes the inverse rendering predictions of the 20 examples from Garon et al. 2019 dataset (Example 1-20) and 4 examples (demo0-3) downloaded from the Internet.

+# Reproduce the Object Insertion Results on Garon et al. 2019 Dataset